Frequently asked questions

 There are many good physicians providing regenerative and nonsurgical orthopedic treatments.
 We believe we may be able to provide a better experience for the following reasons:

 - AIM specializes in Regenerative Medicine and customizes a full program for each patient’s needs.
-We do not perform surgery and thus have no conflict of interest.
+We do not perform surgery.
+Instead, we apply a comprehensive approach to properly diagnose and treat joint pain using a number of modalities and therapeutic interventions most appropriate to help our patients avoid surgery.

-- Multiple providers work together as a team for each patient we serve.
+- AIM features multiple providers who work as a team for each patient we serve.

 How long do regenerative therapies take to work?